Engineering at WGU

 If you’re thinking about enrolling in one of the plethora of available engineering programs, whether in mechanical engineering, electrical engineering, or another similar program, or if you're interested in the field of engineering in general, this guide will explore your education and career options.

-In addition to preparing you for a career as a software developer, this online bachelor program can help you build a future as a creator of cutting-edge technology and software.
-In fact, hardware engineers, network architects, and security analysts are just some of the jobs available to you with a software development degree.
+In addition to preparing you for a career as a software engineer, this online bachelor program can help you build a future as a creator of cutting-edge technology and software.
+In fact, hardware engineers, network architects, and security analysts are just some of the jobs available to you with a software engineering degree.

 - Data Structures and Algorithms I